jonnenauha/DropN900/readme.txt

   * DropBox does not automatically let you roam free on users root folder.
     This access has to be requested and I'm in the process of doing this.

-- Create new folder, rename file/folder, upload file, download file, remove file/folder
+- Create new folder, rename file/folder, upload file, download file, remove file/folder.

-- Image file thumbnail preview
+- Image file thumbnail preview, loading animations and showing results for actions.

 - Threaded networking (non-bloking) so you'll have a smooth user experience while network I/O is happening.
 Otherwise ui would freeze on all calls to the dropbox